pág. 8796

 on creating comics has demonstrated that they are not only passionate about technology, but also deeply

-immersed in using a multimodal format that v
+immersed in using a multimodal format that values their authentic voice and arouses their interest

-Manning-Lewis, 2019).
+(Manning-Lewis, 2019).

 To conclude, comics are a powerful tool for developing storytelling and writing skills.
 When comics are